 Why do the Republican pickup opportunities stop at R+5 when there have been Democratic wins in more conservative seats?

 In 2006, Democrats had a 6 point advantage when they took back the House of Representatives.
 We think that sort of swing is a reasonable place to start.
-As we get closer to November, we’ll add in other districts that could be competitive if Democrats continue to build momentum.
+Stay tuned for updated information as we release new LDI scores in spring 2019 that incorporate the 2018 election results.

 This is cool.
 What do I do now?